 Watchic Lake is fortunate to have one or two loon families on the lake each year (specifically “Common Loons”).
 After spending the winter on the Maine coast, they usually arrive the day after ice out and generally nest on one of the islands or in the swamp.
 Each year they parade their chicks for us to enjoy.
+See annual updates below.

 The common loon, Gavia Immer, is found throughout Maine except along the coast and in extreme southwestern Maine.
 The common loon displays distinctive plumage with black head and neck and white necklace; the eyes are red.
 The approximate size of a goose, the loon is long-bodied with a thin, short neck and black dagger like beak.
 In fall, adult loons become gray with white underparts while their eyes change to brown.